How To Ask The Time In Spanish

 Q: What's the difference between ser and estar when talking about time?
 A: Ser is used to express the time itself (e.g., "Son las tres" - It's three o'clock).
 Estar is used to describe a temporary condition or location.
 It's not typically used when asking or telling the time.

 Q: How do I specify AM and PM in Spanish?
 A: Use "de la mañana" for AM (morning), "de la tarde" for PM (afternoon), and "de la noche" for PM (night).
-For example, "Son las ocho de la mañana" (It's eight in the morning).
+Here's one way to look at it: "Son las ocho de la mañana" (It's eight in the morning).

 Q: What if someone asks me the time in Spanish, but I don't know how to tell them?
 A: You can say "Lo siento, no tengo reloj" (I'm sorry, I don't have a watch) or "No sé" (I don't know).